Calculating Your Child Support

 If your children live most of the time with the other parent and your income is very low, look at the Table to see if your income falls within the shaded area at the low end of the chart.
 If your income is in this lowest range, then find your support amount on the Table using only your annual gross income (not both parents' combined income).

-Note: If your annual gross income is below $10,210, then your support obligation is capped at 10% of your income.
+Very low income cases: If your annual gross income is below $11,490, then your support obligation is capped at 10% of your income.
 Sometimes courts increase this, based on what they think your potential earnings could be.

 What if I think the Child Support Guidelines don't work for my case?